zifeo/Handwritten-Kohonen/README.md

 ## Prototypes

 Each four digit ($4\cdot 500=2000$ samples) is represented by a $28\cdot 28=784$ pixels array with support $\in [0, 255]\subset \mathbb{N}$.
 The competitive learning specialized each prototypes to represent one kind of hand-written digits.
 Corners are far away from each others and thus represents the highest variation with recognizable digits.
-The prototypes in-between show how the variation progress from one corner to another.
+The prototypes in-between show how the variation progresses from one corner to another.
 For instance the top-right corner is specialized to represent the digit $8$.
-By comparing to top-left one, the prototype show how one can change the digit 1 to obtain digit 8.
+From the top-left to the top-right, the prototypes show how one can confuse the digit 1 with the digit 8.

 ![](./figures/default-prototypes.png)